 Other programs also will be created to increase parental involvement and help children improve attendance and grades in school.
 Most of the programs will be offered free of charge or at reduced cost.

-A new Community School Coordinator, hired by Loudoun Education Foundation, will work closely with parent liaisons while building community relationships.
-Sterling School Principal, Jennifer Meres, who has her eye on reducing the achievement gap, is excited to have the coordinator on board.
+The Community School Coordinator, hired by Loudoun Education Foundation, works closely with parent liaisons while building community relationships.
+Sterling School Principal, Jennifer Short, who has her eye on reducing the achievement gap, is excited to have the coordinator on board.

 There is positive data available proving that this type of wraparound service approach works very well in urban school settings.
 But, will this approach prove successful in a suburban location?
-To answer that question, the initiative also will include a longitudinal study comparing key markers such as absenteeism, tardiness, participation and test scores.
+To answer that question, the initiative includes a longitudinal study comparing key markers such as absenteeism, tardiness, participation and test scores.

 In the long run, our goal is to reduce the achievement gap and improve outcomes for children, families and communities.

 Interested in getting involved?
-Please contact the Community School Coordinator, Jaime Rubinos, at firstname.lastname@example.org.
+Please contact the Community School Coordinator, Sandra Amaya, at [email protected].

 Community School Facts and Figures